This introduction (till Dec 2009) per wordle.

 and to Bilkent University in Ankara for my MS degree.

-its conception to its first-time beta release.
+At Synopsys, I was the technical lead for the Variation-aware PrimeTime (PrimeTime VX) product from its conception to its first-time beta release.
 PrimeTime is the market leading timing sign-off tool for chips, and VX is the version that performs statistical timing analysis.
+I was also the technical lead for the re-architecture and rewrite of the core timing delay and slew computation and propagation module.

-At Synopsys, I was also a team member of two first-time software product developments and releases (for SystemC library and SystemC compiler).
+At Synopsys Research, I was a team member of two first-time software product developments and releases (for SystemC library and SystemC compiler).
+You can still see my code in the SystemC library.
+Moreover, I was a team member of one ASIC chip design from its conception to its tape-out.

 |